youngtsx/ITM352_S22_repo/Arch_Documentation.md

 ## Arch Installation
 Download .iso file
 Insert file into new VM.
-It will not detect which OS so choose most recent other linux kernel version.
+It will not detect which OS so choose most recent *'other linux kernel'* version.

 Give hard disk size (around 20 GB min) and memory (2 GB).

 Run pre-installation checks

+Verifying bootmode with ls will not list anything because we are in BIOS.
+Continue

 ### Partition and format the disk
 >cfdisk /dev/sda
--1M to BIOS
+- 1M to BIOS
--4 GB to swap
+- 4 GB to swap
--Rest of drive for root
+- Rest of drive for root

 Create Ext4 file system on root partition
 >mkfs.ext4 /dev/sda3